joelewis/readmelater/README.md

 This project is one initiative in that direction.
 Most of the above can be acheived with an authentication layer and a very light browser extension and a server process for metrics calculation and sending reminders.

-The source code is released under MIT License.

 ## Setup